vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 A description of the steps in the implementation, who will do them, and when.

+### Writing the server API

+Upon approval, tasks will be identified and given to the performance team.

+### Building the dashboard

+Upon approval, tasks will be identified and given to the performance team.

 ## Open issues (if applicable)

 1. What data storage service should be used to store the test results?